parisepigenetics/RASflow_EDC/README.md

 # ================== Configuration for DEA ==================

 ## Do you want to use edgeR or DESeq2 to do DEA?
 DEATOOL: edgeR  # "edgeR" or "DESeq2"?
-DESeq2 is recommended for transcriptome-based and DEA, not tested yet
+DESeq2 is recommended for transcriptome-based DEA

 ## Is your experiment designed in a pair-wise way?
 PAIR: FALSE  # Is this a pair test or not? ("TRUE" or "FALSE").
 For instance 2 samples from the same patient taken at different times.